-This alternative includes placement of a larger volume of sand along the Town of Palm Beach shoreline and the County's Preferred project (Figure 2-4).
-The sand volume along the Town of Palm Beach would increase from 65,200 cy to 121,700 cy as compared to the Preferred Project Alternative design.
-Of these totals for each project area, sand placement below MHW includes approximately 7,700 cy within the Town of Palm Beach and approximately 26,600 cy within the County shoreline.
-The volume was increased by advancing the dune and beach berm on average 3 m (10 ft) seaward from R-129-210 to T-131 and the dune on average 15 m (50 ft) seaward from T-131 to R-134+135 (Town of Palm Beach southern limit).
-This would also result in additional needs to dredge, stage, and transport a greater volume of sand by truck haul.
-The fill configuration was based on a comment received from the SOS during the scoping period, which included a plan for a larger fill project and increased storm protection (see public scoping comments in Appendix A).
+This alternative includes placement of a larger volume of sand along the Town of Palm Beach shoreline and the County's Preferred project.
+The sand volume along the Town of Palm Beach would increase from 75,000 cy to 96,000 cy as compared to the Preferred Project Alternative design.
+The volume was increased by advancing the dune and beach berm on average 10 feet seaward from R-129-210 to R-131 and the dune on average 50 feet seaward from R-131 to R-134+135 (Town of Palm Beach southern limit).
+This would also result in additional needs to dredge, stage, and truck haul a greater volume of sand.
+The fill configuration was based on a scoping comment received from the Coalition to Save Our Shoreline, Inc. (SOS) during the scoping period which included a plan for a larger fill project and increased storm protection (see Section 2.3.1 and public scoping comments in Appendix A).
 Placing a larger sand volume within the Town of Palm Beach lengthens the life expectancy in this portion of the Project Area to 3 to 4 years compared to the Preferred Alternative (2 to 4 years).
 The life expectancy of the County project would remain between 2 and 3 years.
-It is anticipated that implementation of Alternative 5 may result in permanent and temporary impacts to the nearshore hardbottom as presented in Table 2-5.
+This alternative is predicted to result in permanent impacts to 3.58 ac of nearshore hardbottom, as well as temporary and secondary impacts to 11.10 ac of hardbottom.